-Common Misconceptions - Research
+Common Misconceptions - Office of Research & Innovation

 The following misconceptions about export controls can lead to compliance problems if proper export procedures are not followed.
 Think about them.
 And if any of these apply to you and your work activities, check with your supervisor or NPS’s ECWG.